 Electrically powered hand tools

 Where possible all electrically powered hand tools should be either.

 - Rechargeable battery type or,

-- 110V fed from centre tapped earth supply.
+- 110V AC fed from centre tapped earth supply.

 Consideration should be given with regard to the environment where electrically powered hand tools are used, for example inside tanks, silos, mixer drums etc. The risk assessment for the task may identify the use of battery powered hand tools only.